 How to stop eviction by bailiffs

-Bailiffs must give you 2 weeks' notice of an eviction date.
+Bailiffs must give you at least 2 weeks' notice of an eviction date.

-It will come in a sealed transparent envelope and should be posted through your letterbox or attached to the door.
+It comes in a sealed transparent envelope.
+It should be posted through your letterbox or attached to your door.

-The court can't always stop an eviction going ahead.
+The court cannot always stop an eviction at this stage.
+It depends on:

 the eviction process your landlord uses